djberenberg/simple-decryption/README.md

 Overview
 --------
-This solution includes two main parts:<br/>
+This solution includes two main parts:

 1. A command line application for solving a substitution cipher.
 2. An accompanying library for later scalability and maintenance.

 All code was written using Python 3.6 and utilizes the variety of built-in modules from the Python standard library.